Our response to allegations led by American special interest groups

 The proof is in the numbers:

-Smoke-free products are now almost a fifth of our business – up from zero five years ago.
+Smoke-free products are now almost a fifth of our business—up from zero five years ago—and they are available in 66 markets as of March 31, 2021.

-Nearly 10 million adults have completely stopped smoking cigarettes and switched to our electrically heated tobacco system, which is now available in 64 markets.
+As of March 31, 2021, 14 million adults have switched to our electrically heated tobacco system—which is now available in 65 markets—and completely stopped smoking cigarettes.

 Whilst cessation is clearly the best option, our market research across many countries indicates that 80 percent of adults who smoke want better alternatives.